gqk/LAE/README.md

 We provide [configs](./config) and [Makefile](./Makefile) to quickly reproduce the ten-tasks experimental results reported in the paper, run the following command if the `make` has been installed:

+:warning: Please note that the **train-validation split of ImageNet-R dataset** and **ViT-B_16 pre-training checkpoint** are consistent with the [L2P JAX code](https://github.com/google-research/l2p), and are different from the split used in the latest [CODA-P paper](https://github.com/GT-RIPL/CODA-Prompt).
+Therefore, the results reported in our paper and CODA paper cannot be directly compared.
+For more details, please refer to the [More Experimental Results](#more-experimental-results).

 ```shell
 make vit_adapter
 make vit_lora